SRCH2/srch2-ngn/documentation/docs/advanced.md

 ##Queries

-In the [basic tutorial](index.md), we showed how to send a search *beaty ame* to the SRCH2 engine.
+In the [basic tutorial](index.md), we showed how to send a search "beaty ame" to the SRCH2 engine.
 By default, the engine uses the space delimiter to tokenize the string to multiple keywords ("beaty" and "ame").
 It treats the last keyword ("ame") as a prefix condition, and other keywords (e.g., "beaty") as complete keywords.
 By default,